Tutorial | Governance basics#

 Congratulations!
 You’ve taken your first steps using the Govern node to:

-• Surface Dataiku items from connected nodes.
+• Surface metadata of Dataiku items from connected nodes.

 • Apply a governance layer to those items.

-• Organize governance activities according to business initiatives.
+• Organize governance activities under business initiatives.

 Before you finish, take a moment to delete work that you no longer need as a courtesy to those sharing your Govern node.